threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 'trust faculty frame ...' # save these word
 ```

-Once you have a wallet set up, you can direclty go to the [next section to get some TFT token](#2.-get-some-test-tft-token-on-our-faucet).
+Once you have a wallet set up, you can direclty go to the [next section to get some TFT token](#-2-tft-token).

-### alternative way
+## Alternative way

 ```python
 JSX> j.clients.tfchain.new(name='my_client', network_type='TEST')